-Strangers reach out to help woman who makes desperate post on NextDoor
+Strangers reach out to help woman who made desperate post on NextDoor

 “I just felt lost,” Gillard remembered.

-Sometimes she still does, especially this past year during the pandemic.
+Sometimes, she still does, especially this past year during the pandemic.

-Gillard has tried to stay busy, at one point, delivering groceries for several months to make ends meet, but always worrying about catching COVID-19.
+Gillard has tried to stay busy, at one point, delivering groceries for several months to make ends meet but always worrying about catching COVID-19.

-“People were saying, ‘With your age, you’re taking a chance' and I did it as long as I could,” Gillard said.
+“People were saying, ‘With your age, you’re taking a chance,' and I did it as long as I could,” Gillard said.

-After she stopped delivering groceries, Gillard tried to make it on Michael’s social security alone, but quickly found herself falling behind on rent and going to food banks so she could eat.
+After she stopped delivering groceries, Gillard tried to make it on Michael’s social security alone but quickly found herself falling behind on rent and going to food banks so she could eat.

-Even that though, didn’t always work out.
+Even that though didn’t always work out.

 Thankfully, the 70-year-old grandmother recently found a job working as a home health aide.

-It hasn’t been in time though for Gillard to get her first paycheck, so she could pay the back rent she owes her landlord.
+It hasn’t been in time though for Gillard to get her first paycheck so she could pay the back rent she owes her landlord.
 It also wasn’t in time to stop that same landlord from sending her an eviction letter.

 “I had no idea what I was going to do,” Gillard said.